bifeng/keras_notes/tensorflow_notes/tensorflow_function_explain.md

 ###### global_step

 https://stackoverflow.com/questions/41166681/what-does-global-step-mean-in-tensorflow<br>https://blog.csdn.net/leviopku/article/details/78508951

+TensorFlow uses the `global_step` parameter to count the number of training steps that have been processed (to know when to end a training run).
+Furthermore, the `global_step` is essential for TensorBoard graphs to work correctly.

 `global_step` refers to the number of batches seen by the graph.
 Every time a batch is provided, the weights are updated in the direction that minimizes the loss. `global_step` just keeps track of the number of batches seen so far.
 When it is passed in the `minimize()` argument list, the variable is increased by one.